sky19930112/HTML-CSS-Challenge/README.md

 *I changed last heading in footer into h4 tag

 *In the css code, I move the coding that related to article section below the content class. which match the order of the HTML outline.

-* I tried to moved whole nav tag section to head section but somehow in the broweser still showing that the nav section still under the body section.
-So I decide to put it back under body section.